-A.13 MRC availability and mode
+- A.14 MRC availability and mode - Media Feature tag name(s):

 MRC-mode

 This feature is used to indicate the availability of MRC (mixed raster content) image format capability, and also the MRC mode available.
 A zero value indicates MRC is not available, a non-zero value (in the range 1..7) indicates the available MRC mode number.